conorr/clamshell/README.md

         print key, val
 ```

+Now suppose we registered it with the Clamshell instance.
 We can then call it thus:

     $ python cat.py
     >> show_hash {'fruit': 'banana', 'veggie': 'celery'}